1. The Convergence Finding

 Medium-term: Dribbling Extension

 Repeat the comparison for dribble outcomes using WorldPose or equivalent skeletal match data.
 Structure mechanical features around STATSWING's three-phase dribbling framework (preparation, reception, attack).
-Compare results with Van Haaren et al. as a direct validation check.
+Compare results with Schepers et al. as a direct validation check.

 Long-term: Transfer Prediction

-Build the dataset that no one has yet constructed: pre-transfer mechanical profiles linked to post-transfer performance outcomes.
+The dataset that would enable this test — pre-transfer mechanical profiles linked to post-transfer performance outcomes — does not yet exist in the public domain.
 The Premier League and Bundesliga both now generate skeletal match data at every game.
 The historical archive — if accessible — would enable retrospective construction of this dataset for transfers from 2022–23 onward.

 No real event-level baseline features.
 The baseline model is artificially weak.
 A proper test requires shot location, xG, body part, shot type, and preceding action data matched to the same shooting instances.
 The SHAP finding that mechanical features dominate over baseline features is therefore a weaker claim than it would be if the baseline included production-grade event data.